Adidas and Nike battle for social media World Cup

 Adidas publicity has not always been the type it can control however, such as when Uruguay and Liverpool striker Suarez - its key brand figure - bit Italian Giorgio Chiellini on Tuesday.

-In the ensuing furore, Adidas campaign shots of Suarez baring his teeth went viral.
+In the ensuing furor, Adidas campaign shots of Suarez baring his teeth went viral.
 But so, as online commentators were quick to point out, did the brand logo.

-"Do you think Adidas are regretting this World Cup promotional ad... or revelling in it?" wrote Twitter user @aspiringnomads.
+"Do you think Adidas are regretting this World Cup promotional ad... or reveling in it?" wrote Twitter user @aspiringnomads.

 After FIFA suspended Suarez on Thursday, Adidas said it would not use him in any further World Cup marketing - but stopped short of ending its sponsorship deal with him.

-The German company is aiming for football sales of $2.7 billion (1.59 billion pounds)this year, and needs a World Cup boost because its revenue so far has been dented by volatile currencies in emerging markets and by tensions in Russia.
+The German company is aiming for soccer sales of $2.7 billion this year, and needs a World Cup boost because its revenue so far has been dented by volatile currencies in emerging markets and by tensions in Russia.

-By comparison Nike, which only got going in the sport in the 1994, reported football revenue of $2.3 billion for the year to end May on Thursday, helping its shares jump 3.2 percent.
+By comparison Nike, which only got going in the sport in the 1994, reported soccer revenue of $2.3 billion for the year to end May on Thursday, helping its shares jump 3.2 percent.

 Nike Chief Executive Mark Parker told analysts that day: "The combination of the world’s best players and teams, our most innovative performance products and new levels of consumer engagement through social media is truly extraordinary."